 Historically, a parish is a district congregation that has a gospel presence in a particular neighborhood.
-Tenth Church has six parishes, each like a small congregation within the larger Tenth congregation.
+Tenth Church has five parishes, each like a small congregation within the larger Tenth congregation.

 Your parish is determined by where you live and provides a natural way for you to connect with Tenth people who live near you.
 Parishes provide opportunities for you to fellowship and study God’s Word during the week in small groups.

 Our parish model is based on three biblical ideas.
 We desire to: